Tommy Baldwin Jr.

-Thomas S. Baldwin Jr. (born October 27, 1966) is an American team majority owner of Tommy Baldwin Racing and Competition Director of Rick Ware Racing in the NASCAR Cup Series.
+Thomas S. Baldwin Jr. (born October 27, 1966) is an American team majority owner of Tommy Baldwin Racing.
+He was previously the competition director of Rick Ware Racing in the NASCAR Cup Series.
 His father, Tom Baldwin, was a champion modified driver.
 Baldwin himself briefly pursued a racing career before becoming a mechanic.

 Mechanic career

-He started as a crew chief in 1997 for the #20 Hardee's Ford for Ranier-Walsh Racing.
+Baldwin started as a crew chief in 1997 for the No. 20 Hardee's Ford for Ranier-Walsh Racing.
 After Hardee's was acquired by CKE Restaurants early in the year, the chain's new parent company pulled their sponsorship, forcing the team to shut down.
 Baldwin soon became the crew chief for car owner Junie Donlavey and driver Dick Trickle.
-After a little over a year with the team, during which the pairing of Trickle & Baldwin garnered the team its first Top 5 finishes in 3 seasons, he moved to Bill Davis Racing as the crew chief for Ward Burton in the Fall of 1998.
+After a little over a year with the team, during which the pairing of Trickle & Baldwin garnered the team its first top-five finishes in three seasons, he moved to Bill Davis Racing as the crew chief for Ward Burton in the fall of 1998.
 Burton and Baldwin won four races together, including the 2002 Daytona 500, until his departure late that season.
 In 2003, Baldwin became the crew chief of the No. 7 Dodge Intrepid for Ultra Motorsports driven by Jimmy Spencer.

 After Sirius' departure from the team, Baldwin joined Evernham Motorsports as the crew chief for Kasey Kahne.
 Kahne won NASCAR Rookie of the Year honors in 2004 with Baldwin, and won his first race with him at Richmond International Raceway the following season.
 Between 2003 and 2004, Baldwin fielded a Busch Series team with Eddie D'Hondt driven by a variety of drivers, including Wally Dallenbach Jr., Damon Lusk, Tracy Hines, and Paul Wolfe.
 He sold the team to Evernham following 2004.

-After 2005, he joined Robert Yates Racing to work with Elliott Sadler midway through the season, he left to return with BDR.
+After 2005, Baldwin joined Robert Yates Racing to work with Elliott Sadler midway through the season, he left to return with BDR.